Joe Palca: Education

 He attended Pomona College, graduating with an undergraduate degree in Psychology in 1974.
 He then received a PhD in psychology from the University of California at Santa Cruz, where he researched human sleep physiology.

 Career

-Palca began his career in journalism in 1982 at the CBS affiliate in Washington, DC.
+Palca began his career in journalism in 1982 at the CBS affiliate in Washington, D.C.
 He left television in 1986 to become a print journalist; he was both a Washington news editor at Nature and a senior correspondent for Science.
 He went on to join NPR in 1992.

-He left NPR in late 1999 for a year to study human clinical trials as a Kaiser Family Foundation Media Fellow.
+He took a sabbatical from NPR in late 1999 for a year to study human clinical trials as a Kaiser Family Foundation Media Fellow.

-Palca is now a science correspondent for NPR, mainly working on science stories and his show, Joe's Big Idea.
-He co-created the NPR science communication training program, formerly known as Friends of Joe's Big Idea and now called NPR Scicommers, with fellow NPR staffer Maddie Sofia.
+He also co-created the NPR science communication training program, formerly known as Friends of Joe's Big Idea and now called NPR Scicommers, with fellow NPR staffer Maddie Sofia.

+Joe retired from NPR in October, 2022, after 30 years of service.